BrianWhelanDublin/milestone-project-1/README.md

 ### Code Testing

-- My code has been passed throught the w3c Css and HTML validator and has passed on each.
+- My code has been passed throught the W3C, Css and HTML validator and has passed on each.

 ### Further Testing

 Once finished I tested the site across different screen sizes and different browsers.
+- I noticed the heading text was very small and less noticeable on smaller screens so I enlarged its size and added an opaque background to make it stand out more.
-I noticed the date attribute wasnt appearing on safari so i added placeholder text to show the format the date would be expected.
-I also noticed some minor spelling mistakes which I have fixed.
-I've also checked all links to make sure they work too.
+- I noticed the date attribute wasn't appearing on safari so I added placeholder text to show the format that the date would be expected.
+- I also noticed some minor spelling mistakes which I have fixed.
+- I've also checked all links numerous times to make sure they all work.

 ## Deployment